ksg-dev/stock-news-dashboard/README.md

-unable to complete due to api limits imposed since course creation

-using stock api to create stock news dashboard
+using alpha advantage stock api to check closing stock prices, and if difference greater than 5%, use News API to get top 3 articles re: company, and send via whatsapp using Twilio API